NCBI-Codeathons/OMOPOmics/README.md

 ## TLDR

-OMOPOmics facilitates the transition of standardizing experimental datasets for reproducible research.
+OMOPOmics facilitates standardizing experimental datasets for reproducible research.

 ## Motivation

-Clinical and claims databases are adopting this data format promoted by Observational Health Data Science and Informatics (OHDSI).
+Clinical and claims databases are adopting a common data model data format promoted by Observational Health Data Science and Informatics (OHDSI).
 Patient data, agnostic of site, can be reproducibly extracted and analysed for generating population and patient-level evidence to improve medical practice.

 This framework can be extended to include patient diagnostic and biological data enabling precision medicine.